fbieberly/document_warp/README.md

 # Document warp
-A script for performing perspective transforms on images of pieces of paper.
+A script for performing perspective transforms on images of documents to give a head-on view of them.

 Please read the wiki for more information: https://github.com/fbieberly/document_warp/wiki